NET-EXPO/Core/src/README.md

 #### main.c
 main.c demonstrates how to wield networkexposure.c and affiliationexposure.c and also perform an evaluation of its performance to handle large network files.
 The coding below uses either multi-threading of exposure computation to handle multiple files or just a single thread for one network or a handful of network files.

 See the "main" function and the examples below for further details on executing either the multi-threaded or single threaded execution.
+Hint: copy and paste (and modify) the following examples that suits your goal.

 Example for single thread execution of network exposure model